 In 1988, a 3,000 square foot expansion of the library began.
 Three public areas were added: an adult fiction reading room, a children’s picture book reading room and a larger public meeting room with a kitchen.
 The staff work area was also expanded.

 In 2021, IPL celebrated 70 years of serving the community.
 Today’s patrons have access to more than ever.
-IPL has six public access computers, free wifi service, printing, faxing and color copies.
+IPL has six public access computers, free WiFi service (in the library, or hotspots to check out), printing, faxing and color copies.
 Patrons may use the library online to access streaming and downloadable entertainment, databases, calendars and program information.
 Patrons may also check out books electronically through Overdrive and Hoopla that may be read on smart phones and e-reader devices.